Shank-Shriffle/blog/README.md

 First commit from bug branch while previously third commit is made from issue123 but not pushed.
 First change by Neha.
 Second change by Neha.
+Third commit after issue123 is merged with master